Weaning and extubation

 • Avoid residual drug effects at extubation: long-acting opioids/benzodiazepines can cause hypoventilation and delirium.

-• Manage delirium: reorientation, sleep hygiene, minimise deliriogenic drugs; consider dexmedetomidine where appropriate to facilitate extubation in selected patients.
+• Manage delirium: reorientation, sleep hygiene, minimise deliriogenic drugs, consider dexmedetomidine where appropriate to facilitate extubation in selected patients.

 How do you decide between extubation, delayed extubation, and tracheostomy in a prolonged ventilated patient?